snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/_index.md

 #### Introduction

 This accelerator will show you how to use the [AWS Personalize service](https://docs.aws.amazon.com/personalize/latest/dg/what-is-personalize.html) to create recommenders based on your Snowplow data, enabling you to provide personalized recommendations to your users.
-There are two domain use cases that are covered in this accelerator: ecommerce and video_on_demand.
+There are two domain use cases that are covered in this accelerator: E-commerce and Video On Demand.
 Although the instructions will generally reference both use cases, you can choose to do one or the other, or both.